 I recommend making an appointment to come see my studio and the space in which you will be working.
 We can discuss further various aspects of the class.
 Please contact me through the form on this page to express your interest in learning to throw pottery on the wheel.
 Once the quota has been met, I will keep a “waiting list” in the event someone changes their mind.

-Watch your email inbox for an email from lmkoonce@mindspring.com.
+Watch your email inbox (as well as your spam folder) for an email from lmkoonce@mindspring.com.

 Student Testimonials